Skip to content

 # Start MCP Inspector (requires Node.js/npm)

-npx @modelcontextprotocol/inspector@latest &
+npx @modelcontextprotocol/inspector@0.21.1 &

 INSPECTOR_PID=$!